Working with parents

 - An annual written report on your child’s progress.
 In addition to the annual report for children in Y2 and Y6 parents receive information about their performance in the Standard Assessment Tasks (SATs).

-- A half-termly newsletter and a regularly updated website.
+- A monthly newsletter and a regularly updated website.

-- New from autumn 2019: Classroom Workshops – throughout the year, we invite parents to take part in activities in a specific area of the curriculum so that they can find out how their child learns at school in order to support them effectively at home.
+- Classroom Workshops – throughout the year, we invite parents to take part in activities in a specific area of the curriculum so that they can find out how their child learns at school in order to support them effectively at home.

-- A ‘How To Help guide‘, specifically for key areas such as Reading, Maths and Spelling.
+- A ‘How To Help guide‘, specifically for key areas such as reading, mathematics and spelling.

 - Reminders, updates and letters about specific events.